konkam/FeynmanKacParticleFilters.jl/README.md

 ```

 **References:**
+- Briers, M., Doucet, A. and Maskell, S. *Smoothing algorithms for state–space models.* Annals of the Institute of Statistical Mathematics 62.1 (2010): 61.

 - Chopin, N. & Papaspiliopoulos, O. *A concise introduction to Sequential Monte Carlo*, to appear.

 - Del Moral, P. (2004). *Feynman-Kac formulae.
 Genealogical and interacting particle
 systems with applications.* Probability and its Applications.
-Springer Verlag, New
+Springer Verlag, New York.

-York.
-- Briers, M., Doucet, A. and Maskell, S. *Smoothing algorithms for state–space models.* Annals of the Institute of Statistical Mathematics 62.1 (2010): 61.
+- Jenkins, P. A., & Spanò, D. (2017).
+Exact simulation of the Wright--Fisher diffusion.
+The Annals of Applied Probability, 27(3), 1478–1509.